cstepien/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > `xargs` allows for creating an execution pipeline for standard input, for commands that can't directly take standard input.
-One example is piping in arguments to `mkdir` using `xargs`.
+> > `xargs` allows for creating an execution pipeline for standard input.
+It converts standard input into arguments for a command.
+One example is piping in arguments to `cat` using `xargs`.
-`echo "one two three" | xargs mkdir` will make three new directories (called one, two and three) in the working directory.
-Typing `echo "one two three" | xargs rmdir` will remove them.
+`echo file1 file2 | xargs cat` will print the contents of file1 and file2.
+Without `xargs` the output would be "file1 file2" (the names of the files only).